 Logic as shown by Tali Sharot’s The Influential Mind comes unstuck when faced with emotion.
 The Net’s neurality will continue to expand mimicking the human mind.

 Yesterday one of the world’s foremost philosophers in genetics Baroness Warnock died.
 She was 94.
 I interviewed her a number of times when the pioneer of genetic finger-printing Dr Alec Jeffries selflessly made my family an international story in Sarbah vs Regina — the use of genetic finger printing to settle a paternity suit, otherwise immigration was about to put my brother onto a plane back to Ghana.
 Baroness Warnock supplied both a vision for genetics in it’s goodness and warned of dangers.
 We need the calm incisive voices of Baroness Warnock’s on the Net whose interests do not always elide with e-commercial quotient of this frontiere, whilst at the same time pretending to be goody goody two shoes.
 The Net has the ability to flatten cultural references, render them scenes of conflict, or give succour to all to grow alongside it as a dynamic, safe and treasured space.
 There’s some journeys to go.
 But just, what will it be, is partly up to you?
 Your turn now.

 Dr David Dunkley Gyimah is a creative technologist, journalist and cinema journalist.
-A former Asper Visiting Professor at University of British Columbia, he is presently at Cardiff School of Journalism.
+A former Asper Visiting Professor at University of British Columbia, he is presently at Cardiff School of Journalism as a lecturer/ co-investigator on creative news.
 He is the recipient of several awards and cites collaborations and co-creating as one of his passionate ways of working.
 He’s worked all over the world.